-§ 10325.
+§ 1034110325.
 En Banc and Significant Panel Decisions.

 - (a) En banc decisions of the Appeals Board are assigned by the chairperson on a majority vote of the commissioners and are binding on panels of the Appeals Board and workers' compensation judges as legal precedent under the principle of stare decisis. - (b) Significant panel decisions of the Appeals Board involve an issue of general interest to the workers' compensation community but are not binding precedent.
+The Appeals Board may designate a panel decision as "significant" on a majority vote of the commissioners.